m-tendero/tree-calculator/README.md

 # tree-calculator

-Website that calculates the amount of CO2 equivalent to an energy profile
+Website that calculates the amount of CO₂ equivalent to an energy profile and the amount of trees that would need to be planted every year to offset it.

+It's in Spanish and it uses Spanish government data.

+## TODO:
+1. Update sources
+2. Cite Sources
+3. Explain process